cloudnative-pg/cloudnative-pg/docs/README.md

 If you added samples to `docs/src/samples` or modified existing samples, please consider if they should be included in the curated [list of examples](src/samples.md)

-And please help keeping any samples named `cluster-example-*` in working condition.
+And please help keeping the samples in the curated list, as well as any samples named `cluster-example-*` in runnable condition.
 These can be a big help for beginners.